sonots/fluent-plugin-record-reformer/README.md

 ## Notice

-This plugin is dangerous since any ruby codes are executable.
-Do not allow anyone to write fluentd configuration from outside of your system.
+Please note that this plugin enables to execute any ruby codes.
+Do not allow anyone to write fluentd configuration from outside of your system by security reasons.

 ## Relatives